 Who is this guy?

-Most recently, I was VP Product for Spigit (worked there from Mar.
+Previously, I was VP Product for Spigit (worked there from Mar.
 2009 – Sep.
 2013).
-Spigit offers a SaaS innovation management platform for enterprises.
-The company was acquired by Mindjet in September 2013, and as a consequence I’m no longer with Spigit.
-The infographic below tells the story of my work with Spigit.
+Spigit offered a SaaS innovation management platform for enterprises.
+The company was acquired by Mindjet in September 2013.

 Here’s a bit more of my background: